Mouchette: Plot

-Mouchette, whose name means "little fly," lives in an isolated French village with her alcoholic father and bedridden, dying mother, taking care of her infant brother and doing all the housework.
-She is ostracized at school for her bedraggled clothes and chastised by her teacher for refusing to sing.
+Mouchette, whose name means "little fly", lives in an isolated French village with her father and bedridden, dying mother, taking care of her infant brother and doing all the housework.
+She is ostracised at school for her bedraggled clothes and chastised by her teacher for refusing to sing.

 Once, in contrast to the misery of her daily life, Mouchette goes to a fair, where a kind woman buys Mouchette a token so she can ride on the bumper cars.
 She and a young man bump into each other's cars as a mutual flirtation.
 Before she can speak to the boy after the ride, her father takes Mouchette away.

 Walking home from school one day, Mouchette gets lost in the woods when a rainstorm begins.
 Arsène, an alcoholic epileptic poacher, stumbles upon her and takes her to his hut.
-He fears he has killed a man with whom he had fought earlier and attempts to use Mouchette as an alibi to clear him of the blame.
-After she agrees to repeat the story he gives her, Mouchette tries to leave but Arsène blocks her way, chases her down, and rapes her.
+He fears he has killed a man with whom he had fought earlier, and attempts to use Mouchette as an alibi to clear him of the blame.
+He suffers a seizure, and she tends to him gently.
+When he comes to, she admits seeing him wound and possibly kill the gamekeeper, and she pushes him to get out of the hut, but Arsène captures her and rapes her.
 By early morning, Mouchette has escaped.
-Returning home and finding her mother's condition worsening, she attempts to comfort her, but she soon dies.
+Returning home, she feeds her crying hungry baby brother with a bottle of milk, then changes his nappy, as her weak bedbound mother instructs.
+She tries to sleep but awakens, crying.
+Her baby brother wakes up crying again, so she tries to soothe him in her arms.
+Her mother requests a bottle of gin to die without pain.
+She tries to talk to her mother but finds her dead.
+Her verbally-abusive father returns.
 On her way to get milk, a shopkeeper offers her a free coffee and croissant.
-The shopkeeper notices a scratch on Mouchette’s chest and when Mouchette seems to deliberately break the coffee bowl, calls her a "little slut."
+The shopkeeper notices a scratch on Mouchette’s chest and when Mouchette accidentally breaks the coffee bowl, calls her a "little slut".
 Elderly women dressed in black are going to church.